Save Money

 Contact your service providers (e.g., cable, internet, insurance) and negotiate better rates or switch to cheaper alternatives.
 Lowering your monthly bills can free up money to contribute to your emergency fund.

-• Take the time to review your monthly expenses and identify areas where you can negotiate for better rates or discounts.
+• Take the time to review your monthly expenses and identify areas where you can negotiate for better rates, discounts or save on utilities.
 This can include bills such as utilities, cable or internet services, insurance premiums, and even subscription fees.
 Contact the service providers directly and inquire about any available promotions, loyalty discounts, or lower-priced plans.
 Sometimes, simply expressing your willingness to switch to a competitor can prompt them to offer you a better deal.

 .